✨🎤 The CyberCup Show returns on 13 February 2026!

 • Protection of sensitive information

-Coordinating the kiosk tour with other initiatives (phishing campaigns, local CSO training, audits) creates mutually reinforcing effects.
-Awareness is more effective when it's multi-touch rather than one-shot.
+Coordinating the terminal tour with other initiatives (phishing campaigns, local CISO training, audits) creates reinforcing effects.
+Awareness works better with multi-touch rather than a one-shot approach.

-The model of a mobile kiosk tour can be adapted to all types of multi-site networks: industrial, retail, services.
+The mobile terminal model adapts to all types of multi-site networks: industrial, retail, services.
 Brain Security handles all logistics, from transport to maintenance.

 Next Steps: